-Rule 2(B) The term "subdivision", relating to Act 250 jurisdiction, is defined at 10 V.S.A.
-Section 6001(19).
-Jurisdiction also attaches to any substantial change to a pre-existing subdivision - 10 V.S.A Section 6081(b).
+The term "subdivision," relating to Act 250 jurisdiction, is defined at 10 V.S.A. § 6001(19).
+Jurisdiction also attaches to any substantial change to a pre-existing subdivision - 10 V.S.A. § 6081(b).

-(1) Counting of subdivided lots.
-For the purpose of determining the number of lots created by a person under this statutory provision, the continuous five-year period shall begin with the latest of any of the following events:
+(1) Counting of lots for the purpose of resale.
+In order to determine the number of lots created by a person, a lot shall be deemed to have been created for the purpose of resale with the first of the following events:

-(a) the filing of a plot plan in the town records following the issuance of any required local or state approval;
+(a) the filing of a plot plan in the town land records depicting the subdivided lot or lots;

-(b) the issuance of any municipal subdivision or zoning permit approving the subdivision;
+(b) the issuance of any required municipal approval for the subdivided lot or lots that becomes final;